MI-DPLA/reaper/README.md

 ## Set up
 - Use Ruby 2.7 or above
 - Reaper uses the 'xsv' gem to read the spreadsheet data.
 Use the 'gem install xsv' command in your reaper directory.
-- It also uses the ruby 'optparse' library to process the command line options you enter, this is includes as part of Ruby.
+- It also uses the ruby 'optparse' library to process the command line options you enter, this is included as part of Ruby.
 ## Data Prep
 - Use the included dc_data.xlsx to prepare your tabular data for conversion to Dublin Core xml.
 - Your data can be in multiple tabs in Excel and each tab will be converted to a new xml file when you run reaper.rb with ruby.